-3.8 The Council attaches great importance to having a close working relationship with the New Forest National Park Authority (NFNPA).
+3.4 The Council attaches great importance to having a close working relationship with the New Forest National Park Authority (NFNPA) and the Cranborne Chase Area of Outstanding Natural Beauty (CCAONB).
 Given the geography of the Plan Area and its relationship with the National Park, it is essential to the proper planning of the area that there is collaboration between the two planning authorities.
 The Council also has a duty to have regard to the purposes of the National Park under Section 85 of the Countryside and Rights of Way Act (2000).
-Planning policies for the area recognise that development proposals within the Plan Area can have a significant impact on the National Park, and in particular on protected European nature conservation sites within the National Park.
+Planning policies for the area recognise that development proposals within the Plan Area can have a significant impact on the National Park, and on protected European nature conservation sites within the National Park.
+The Council will also engage with the Cranborne Chase AONB and have regard to the Planning Protocol agreed between the two parties.